 4. Purina Tidy Cats Non-Clumping Clay Cat Litter

 Tidy Cats Non-Clumping Clay Cat Litter from Purina is a really cheap cat litter.
 It is a non-clumping formula, which means that it should be easier to clean up because it won’t form a concrete layer on the bottom or sides of the litter tray.
-It also has a deodorizing system so that it masks the scent of cat urine and feces, while Purina claims that this formula is dust-free.
+It also has a deodorizing system that masks the scent of cat urine and feces, and Purina claims that this formula is dust-free.

 Unfortunately, the non-clumping formula means that urine gets to the bottom of the tray, and isn’t soaked up the litter.
 Ultimately, this means that the ammonia smell of cat urine will get through, usually within a day of adding fresh litter.